badsyntax/richardwillis.info/blog/setup-s3-cloudfront-cdn.md

 This is a manual step as it requires domain verification.

+- Note that AWS certificates are _free_
+- You **must** create the certificate in region `us-east-1`

 Head on over to [AWS Certificate Manager](https://console.aws.amazon.com/acm/home?region=us-east-1) to create a certificate for your domain.
-(Note that AWS certificates are _free_.)

 Once the certificate is created and domain verified, take note of the certificate ARN and move onto the next step.